 Expert VENISON BURGER RECIPE TIPS

 • Because venison is naturally lean meat, adding additional fat to the grind is important when making juicy burgers.
-We use butter and egg yolk in this version, but you can also mix in pork fat, bacon, or even some ground beef fat to help bump up the fat ratio.
+We use butter and egg yolk in this version, but you can also mix in pork fat, bacon, or ground beef fat to help bump up the fat ratio.

 • The venison burger mix can be made the day before cooking and tightly covered in the refrigerator.